 To view merchant details, search for the merchant on the Merchants page of the administration interface and select the Merchant in the Merchant list.
 Merchant security is also managed on this page.

-The Merchant's Client Certificate, as well as the server CA certificates, can be accessed from this page.
+The Merchant's Client Certificate and Merchant token, as well as the server CA certificates, can be accessed from this page.
 In addition, the user can manage the Data Encryption Key for security purposes.

 The 3DS Requestor client certificate is required for a merchant to include in the authentication API requests for SSL authentication: